2. The Original Art Museum—A Mirror of Its Time

 ◎ Presenting International Art and Japan’s Traditional Culture

 Tokyo Prefectural Art Museum also took a role of presenting world-renowned artworks and works of contemporary art.
 The 1928 “Ohara Magosaburo Collection” exhibition displayed European, Egyptian, and Persian art from a collection that would eventually form the basis of Ohara Museum of Art in Kurashiki.
-The 1932 “Bari Tokyo Exhibition” offered 116 works by such avant-garde artists as Picasso, Ernst, and Tanguy.
+The 1932 “Paris - Tokyo Exhibition” offered 116 works by such avant-garde artists as Picasso, Ernst, and Tanguy.

 The museum also became a venue for exhibits of Japan’s traditional culture.
 Calligraphy exhibitions have been featured regularly at the museum since its opening year, largely due to the efforts of calligrapher Shunkai Bundo.
 These exhibitions gave other art museums in Japan a precedent for holding calligraphy exhibitions.
 The “KOKUFU BONSAI EXHIBITION” has also been held annually since 1934.
 It was sculptor Fumio Asakura who pointed out the artistic qualities of bonsai trees and urged the holding of bonsai shows at the museum.